The tax year ends 5 April: make the most of your ISA allowance

 It won’t impact your annual limit, but check for exit fees before you switch.

-Cash is valuable for short-term goals, where you need easy access and if 100% capital protection is vital.
+Cash is good for short-term goals, where you need risk free savings with easy access.
 For long-term goals, cash savings may not keep up with inflation.

 Historically, stock markets have generally grown more than cash savings over the long term.
 While markets have ups and downs, time in the market matters.

-Investment vs savings returns over the last 20 years
+Investment vs savings returns over last 20 years

 This chart shows the growth of a £10,000 lump sum saved or invested since November 2005